IFRS 17 Compliance: Your 2023 Action Plan!

 As the sweeping new era of IFRS 17 nears, insurance firms have a pressing need to address compliance imperatives head-on if they are to meet mandated timelines.
 This requires decisive action across accounting, finance, actuarial, data and IT domains to dissect implications and prepare thoroughly.

 However, embracing compliance as a strategic opportunity promises significant advantages, from overhauling outdated accounting systems to harnessing data more effectively.
-Insurers that leverage IFRS 17 to transform their financial reporting and data governance stand to gain a competitive edge.
+Insurers that leverage IFRS 17 to transform their financial reporting and data governance stands to gain a competitive edge.

 With clear vision, robust planning and cross-functional synergy, insurers can navigate the transition smoothly while future-proofing their business.